-This document describes the integration between EPiServer Find and EPiServer 7/7.5 CMS.
-The EPiServer CMS integration consists of a number of components that makes it convenient to use the Find .NET client API with EPiServer CMS.
+This topic describes the integration between Episerver Find and Episerver 7/7.5 CMS.
+The Episerver CMS integration consists of a number of components that make it convenient to use the Find .NET client API with Episerver CMS.

 The integration components are:

-- A set of conventions applied to the SearchClient.Instance object to exclude some properties of the IContent object and other EPiServer classes as well as including some additional fields.
+- Conventions applied to the SearchClient.Instance object exclude some properties of the IContent object and other EPiServer classes.
+The conventions also include additional fields.
 This is handled by the IndexingModule at startup using the CmsClientConventions class.

 - The ContentIndexer class which handles the indexing, re-indexing and removing content from the index.
-The content to be indexed can be customized by modifying the conventions it uses.
+You can customize content to be indexed by modifying its conventions.

-- A scheduled job - EPiServer Find CMS Indexing Job, for complete re-indexing of all content.
+- A scheduled job, Episerver Find CMS Indexing, handles the re-indexing of all content.

-- The GetContentResult extension method that can be called to execute search requests and get actual IContent objects back.
+- The GetContentResult extension method.
+Call to execute search requests and get actual IContent objects back.

-- A number of additional filter methods that make it more convenient to filter on EPiServer CMS types such as ContentReference.
+- Several additional filter methods, such as ContentReference, make it more convenient to filter on Episerver CMS types.